was111607/sample-gcp-nlp-flask/README.md

 Welcome!
 This is the stub project for building your Natural Language Analysis Platform using GCP.

 ## Recommendations
 * We strongly recommend that you use a Bash terminal to install Google Cloud SDK (for running the back end) and run terminal commands.
-This project has primarily been tested using the Bash terminal thus there is no guarantee that other terminals will work:
+This project has been tested using the Bash terminal thus all terminal commands in the component READMEs are based in Bash. **There is no guarantee that performing these commands in a non-bash terminal will work**:
-  * Linux and macOS terminals are bash-based and should be fine
+  * Linux and macOS terminals are Bash-based and will be fine
-  * For Windows, it is strongly recommended to install and use Git Bash instead of the terminal provided with Windows
+  * For Windows, it is strongly recommended to install and use [Git Bash](https://gitforwindows.org/) instead

 ## Prerequisites
 1. Ability in or desire to learn Python!